45 of the Hottest Things to Do This Summer

 Catch a Professional Lacrosse Game

-Some of the world’s best professional lacrosse players come to Charlotte, June 6-7, for four Premier Lacrosse League games at American Legion Memorial Stadium.
-The first game of the series will also be the homecoming game for Charlotte’s-own Carolina Chaos.
+Some of the world’s best professional lacrosse players come to Charlotte, June 5-6, for four Premier Lacrosse League games at American Legion Memorial Stadium.
+The first game of the series will also be the homecoming game for Charlotte’s own Carolina Chaos.

 Get a Taste of the City

-Taste of Charlotte is the Queen City’s largest food festival, featuring samples from area restaurants, along with live performances and other family-friendly activities in Uptown.
-Stop by for one day or all three, June 6-8.
+Taste of Charlotte is the Queen City’s largest food festival, featuring samples from area restaurants, along with live performances and other family-friendly activities on Tryon Street in Uptown.
+Stop by for one day or all three, June 5-7.

 Explore Charlotte’s Trails

 Charlotte Symphony’s Summer Pops series returns to Symphony Park with outdoor concerts on Sundays in June.
-Mark your calendar for Classical’s Greatest Hits on June 8, Best of Broadway on June 15, Latin Sounds on June 22 and Celebrate America on June 29.
+Mark your calendar for American Classics on June 7, Best of Broadway on June 14, Hollywood Hits on June 21 and Celebrate America on June 28.

 Honor Juneteenth in Charlotte